sagemath/trac_to_gh/Issue 6266.md

 # Issue 6266: Build problem of sqlite on Solaris 10 with gcc	4.4.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6266

 Original creator: drkirkby